sshanshans/sshanshans.github.io/index.md

 ---

 ### Research Interests
-Machine learning with quantum computing <br />
+Quantum computing and its application <br />
 Shape analysis and learning via geometry and statistics <br />
 Mathematical framework of machine learning
 <hr />